Mozilla Fellowships cover a range of topics and disciplines within the broader mission of Internet Health, upholding the internet as a force for good.

 All applications are reviewed by a restricted panel of reviewers made up of Mozilla staff, organizational partners, and other experts in the discipline(s) of the application.
-Following this review process, Mozilla team will select candidates for interviews, which, depending on the focus area, might involve reference checks, advisor interviews, or applicant matching interviews with host organizations (where relevant).
-All applicants should be contacted with the status of their applications in July 2019.
+Following this review process, Mozilla will select candidates for interviews, check references, and where relevant to the track, conduct applicant matching interviews with host organizations.

 What are the selection criteria for Mozilla Fellows?

 Fellows are selected on the basis of a rigorous review process.
 We will be looking for the following criteria in reviewing all applications:

 Fellowship stipends are based on the fellowship track (i.e. Open Internet Engineering, Open Web, Tech Policy, Tech and Society, etc), level of engagement (i.e. full-time or part-time), and location of the fellowship.

 In addition to a fellowship stipend, fellows also receive project and travel supplements.
 Full-time fellows are also eligible for additional benefits as described below.